fastify/fastify/docs/TypeScript.md

 import { Server, IncomingMessage, ServerResponse } from 'http'

 // Create a http server.
 We pass the relevant typings for our http version used.
-// By passing these get correctly typed access to the underlying http objects in routes. const server: fastify.FastifyInstance<Server, IncomingMessage, ServerResponse> = fastify({})
+// By passing types we get correctly typed access to the underlying http objects in routes.
+// If using http we'd pass <http2.Http2Server, http2.Http2ServerRequest, http2.Http2ServerResponse>
+const server: fastify.FastifyInstance<Server, IncomingMessage, ServerResponse> = fastify({})

 const opts: fastify.RouteShorthandOptions = {